Where is Integrativa?

 Is osteopathy suitable for children and adults?

-Yes, osteopathy can be adapted to different ages, from babies and children to adults, always respecting the specific needs of each person.
+Yes.
+Osteopathy can be adapted for different ages, from babies and children to adults, always taking into account the developmental stage, health status and specific needs of each person.

 Can physiotherapy and osteopathy be combined?